andykent/orca/README.md

     package 'bundler' do
       depends_on 'gem'
-      apply do                                # apply gets called whenever this package or a package that depends on it is applied trigger('gem:install', 'bundler')     # trigger triggers defined actions, in this case the action 'instal' on 'gem' end
+      apply do                                # apply gets called whenever this package or a package that depends on it is applied trigger('gem:install', 'bundler')     # trigger triggers defined actions, in this case the action 'install' on 'gem' end
-      remove do                               # remove gets called whenever this package or a package that depends on it is removed trigger('gem:remove', 'bundler')
+      remove do                               # remove gets called whenever this package or a package that depends on it is removed trigger('gem:uninstall', 'bundler')
       end
-      validate do                             # validate is used internally to check if the package is applied correctly or not trigger('gem:exists', 'bundler')
+      validate do                             # validate is used internally to check if the package is applied correctly or not trigger('gem:exists', 'bundler')      # validate should return true if the package is applied correctly end
     end
-    end

-A more complete WIP example can be found in this gist... https://gist.github.com/andykent/5814997

 Extensions